airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

 IRI, the former one is just a placeholder.

-This resolves the issue of different *providers* usings different IRIs with distinct formating rules (as described above).
-As the choice of the *provider* is independent for each ontologt, it allows greater flexibility for the repositories, as they do not need a single *provider* that needs be able to resolve all terms.
-Similarly, different repositories can use the same ontology, but use a different *providers*.
+This resolves the issue of different *providers* usings different IRIs with distinct formatting rules (as described above).
+As the choice of the *provider* is independent for each ontology, it allows greater flexibility for the repositories, as they do not need a single *provider* that needs be able to resolve all terms.
+Similarly, different repositories can use the same ontology, but use different *providers*.
-Note that his would not require changes to the data, as this now only contains CURIEs, not the (provider-specific) IRIs.
+Note that this would not require changes to the data, as the data would only contains CURIEs, not the (provider-specific) IRIs.

 The AIRR schema will provide a list of AIRR approved CURIE *prefixes*